 Many sufferers report that a cool, dark, peaceful room is conducive to basically, "sleeping off" the migraine.
 If the symptoms become severe, seek medical attention.

 The diagnosis of the atypical migraine is difficult.
 The physician may need to perform a variety of tests, log the present symptoms, and take a complete medical history, in order to attempt to make the diagnosis.

 Try not to get frustrated, because this can often take time and several attempts.
 You might like to keep a migraine diary or journal.
 Once the diagnosis is deemed correct, the physician may prescribe a triptan medication, which works basically by balancing the chemicals in the brain.

-As I said above, with atypical migraine symptoms, medications, rest, proper diet, and proper nutrition can help to alleviate them.
+With atypical migraine symptoms: medications, rest, proper diet, and proper nutrition can help to alleviate them.

 How to stop them really depends on what symptom you are having and how proactive you want, or can afford to be.